Salah Jadid: Relations with Israel

 According to Joseph Mann's "Syria, the Precipitator of the Six-Day War" book, "Jadid believed that in order to defeat Israel, it was necessary to send armed Palestinian guerrilla and militant groups into Israel as a vanguard, thereby drawing Israel, against its will, into an all-out war against all Arab countries, which would lead to the liberation of Palestine.
-Once Jadid and his allies came to power, they began to argue that popular struggle, based on the system used by the rebels in Algeria and the Viet Cong in Vietnam against foreign rule, was the best formula for destroying the State of Israel.
+Once Jadid and his allies came to power, they began to argue that popular struggle, based on the system used by the FLN in Algeria and the Viet Cong in Vietnam, was the best formula for destroying the State of Israel.
 The neo-Ba'athist regime believed that only an uncompromising scorched earth war could liberate the Arabs of the Middle East and their lands from Zionist rule and from the drive of Western powers to expand across Arab lands until they conquered them all.
 Syrian-backed guerrilla warfare and terrorism were aimed at damaging Israel's infrastructure and ruining its economy.
 Jadid believed that foreign investors would stay away and Israel's economy would become unprofitable.
 Another goal was to wear down the Israeli military by forcing it to deal with terrorist activity and to force Israel to spend money on deterrence and defense, which would disrupt the army's training and procurement of regular equipment.
 Syrian operations, the neo-Ba'athist leaders believed, would give them time to reduce the military disparity between the Arab countries and Israel and would soon prepare the Arab armies for a conventional war.
 Moreover, the Syrians wanted to force the other Arab states to sit down and recognize Syria as the only one fighting for the Palestinian cause, no matter the price it had to pay.
 The Syrian leadership promoted the idea of a “people's war” as much as possible, preaching and exploiting the mass belief that the people's struggle was justified and effective.
 The regime devoted much effort and resources to convincing its citizens of this.
 The Syrian leaders argued that the mission of liberating Palestine was the responsibility of the forces of revolution and progress, which would be represented by the majority of sections of Arab society: farmers, merchants, students, intellectuals, revolutionaries, and others.
 And yet, despite the bellicose statements they made on every occasion, the leaders themselves did not believe that Syria was capable of defeating Israel on its own."